vxcall/Dainsleif/README.md

 Then your `Dainsleif.dll` should be in `/build/Debug` directory.

-You reject to install cmake?
-Check [releases](https://github.com/s3pt3mb3r/Dainsleif/releases) and download relevant zip file.
+This process sounds bother to you?
+Check [releases](https://github.com/s3pt3mb3r/Dainsleif/releases) and download relevant zip file, u will find a .sln file in it.
-(If latest release looks old, create an issue and ask me, I'll handle it.)
+(If latest release looks old, create an issue and ask me, I'll update it.)

 **Either way you get the `Dainsleif.dll`, you can now inject it to the game with any DLL injector such as [GH injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) :)**